intlr/practical-test-pyramid-go/docs/index.md

 ## Deployment pipeline

-- Automated pipeline using _Continuous Integration (CI)_ or _Continuous
+Automated pipeline with _Continuous Integration (CI)_ or _Continuous
-  Delivery (CD)_ will provide gradual confidence the application is ready to be deployed to production
+Delivery (CD)_ provide gradual confidence to deploy to production.

-- A good pipeline breaks as early as possible
+For our application, we use GitHub actions to automatically test the application on any push.
+By protecting the branch and forcing the tests to pass before to be allowed to merge to master, we accomplished Continuous Integration.

-- Fast tests early, slow tests later
+But this is not over.
+As Ham Vocke wrote, "A good pipeline breaks as early as possible".
+That is why we splitted our tests based on the pyramid we described in this document.
+We used build tags to allow to run tests separately.
+Then, we described steps to be run for each test type.

 ## Test duplication